zdu-strong/transparent-republic/republic-alliance/README.md

 ## 3. Alliance Scout

 Each Alliance Council recruits between 10 and 100 Alliance Scout to carry out preliminary selection duties.
-The voting weight of the Alliance Scout is divided equally from the voting weight of the Alliance Council they belong to.
+The voting weight of the Alliance Scout is divided equally from the voting weight of the Alliance Council they belong to.<br/>

-For example, the Alliance Leader may announce the qualification requirements for the preliminary selection of a Minister of Finance, stating that anyone who has served at or above a junior financial official position may run.
+For example, the Alliance Leader may announce the qualification requirements for the preliminary selection of a Minister of Finance, stating that anyone who has served at or above a junior financial official position may run.<br/>

-After eligible candidates upload their application materials, the system randomly assigns a group of candidates to each Alliance Scout, with four candidates in each group.
+After eligible candidates upload their application materials, the system randomly assigns a group of candidates to each Alliance Scout, with four candidates in each group.<br/>

-The four candidates with the highest weighted support advance to an in-person final selection before the Alliance Council.
+The four candidates with the highest weighted support advance to an in-person final selection before the Alliance Council.<br/>

 ## 4. Alliance Officials and Military Forces

 Alliance officials and the military are independent institutions.
-Alliance officials are recruited and appointed by the Alliance Council, while soldiers are recruited globally and trained on land leased within member states.
+Alliance officials are recruited and appointed by the Alliance Council, while soldiers are recruited globally and trained on land leased within member states.<br/>

 ## 5. Alliance Finance

-The Alliance's finances are funded by membership fees and donations from member states.
+The Alliance's finances are funded by membership fees and donations from member states.<br/>

 ## 6. Alliance Companies

 The Alliance Council appoints a Minister of Commerce, who is responsible for establishing companies and appointing their managers.
-The Minister of Commerce oversees the appointment and removal of positions such as the CEO and Minister of Finance, but does not participate in the daily operations of the companies.
+The Minister of Commerce oversees the appointment and removal of positions such as the CEO and Minister of Finance, but does not participate in the daily operations of the companies.<br/>

-The companies’ products are used by the Alliance, which also provides feedback on product quality.
+The companies’ products are used by the Alliance, which also provides feedback on product quality.<br/>

-The Alliance provides the companies with a daily investment fund, and each company donates 3% of its development funds to the Alliance each day.
+The Alliance provides the companies with a daily investment fund, and each company donates 3% of its development funds to the Alliance each day.<br/>

 ## 7. Tri-Vector Commander

-To govern each deployed tactical unit, higher command shall assign a Tri-Vector Commander consisting of three officers.
+To govern each deployed tactical unit, higher command shall assign a Tri-Vector Commander consisting of three officers.<br/>

 1. Command Election & Succession

-  + The three officers shall hold a vote to designate the Squad Commander, the remaining two officers shall serve as Oversight Commissioners.
+  + The three officers shall hold a vote to designate the Squad Commander, the remaining two officers shall serve as Oversight Commissioners.<br/>

   + The officer receiving the majority of votes is appointed as the Squad Commander.
-If the vote count is tied, the official ranked higher by the system will be elected as the Squad Commander.
+If the vote count is tied, the official ranked higher by the system will be elected as the Squad Commander.<br/>

-  + The three officers retain the authority to call a vote and re-elect the Squad Commander at any time during operations.
+  + The three officers retain the authority to call a vote and re-elect the Squad Commander at any time during operations.<br/>

 2. Operational Division

-  + The Squad Commander holds absolute authority to direct combat operations.
+  + The Squad Commander holds absolute authority to direct combat operations.<br/>

   + Oversight Commissioners do not participate in tactical command, their sole function is field oversight and evaluation.